mmerrell/dream-demo/README.md

 ## 📝 Support

 For technical support or questions about this demo:
-- **Internal Slack:** #demo-support
 - **Technical Issues:** Create GitHub issue
 - **Infrastructure Questions:** Contact DevOps team

 ## 📄 License

-Internal use only - Sauce Labs, Inc.
+## 🤝 Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed development guidelines, coding standards, and submission process.

+## 📝 License

+MIT License - see [LICENSE](LICENSE) for details.

 ---

-*This demo showcases modern DevOps practices with Infrastructure as Code, automated deployment pipelines, and comprehensive testing capabilities for demonstrating Sauce Labs platform features.*
+*This demo showcases modern DevOps practices with Infrastructure as Code, automated deployment pipelines, and comprehensive testing capabilities for developing smart and adaptive test strategies platform features.*